Rama4/poker-trainer/README.md

    pnpm dev
    ```

-   This will start both the React development server (Vite) and Electron simultaneously.
+   This will start both the React development server and Electron simultaneously.

 2. **The application will open automatically** in a new Electron window